aggelos-michael-papadopoulos/MASK_RCNN_2_classes/README.md

 But you can implement the code for whatever photo you like!

---- I ran the whole project on Google Colab (o), so you have to change the paths on both .ipynb files and on custom.py to fit your paths! ---
+--- I ran the whole project on Google Colab (on Colab's GPU), so you have to change the paths on both .ipynb files and on custom.py to fit your paths! ---